Red Cross Emergency Medical Responder

 - Includes CPR-BLS

-Students should have at least a Standard First Aid with CPR-C that is still current when entering into the EMR program, please contact us if unclear about the right program or certification.
+Students should have at least a Standard First Aid with CPR-C that is still current when entering into the Red Cross Emergency Medical Responder program, please contact us if unclear about the right program or certification.

 Learners who have completed the EMR Program and have certified must license with the Emergency Medical Association Licensing Board in order to work as an EMR in BC.
 Costs for the EMA EMR exam are approximately $450.